 - Class B fires are fires from flammable liquids like petrol, diesel, paraffin, or oil.

-Usually, foam-based fire extinguishers are most suited to putting out liquid fires like those sourced in petrol or diesel – which they do so by sealing the liquid surface to prevent the vapors from spreading.
+Usually, foam-based fire extinguishers are most suited to putting out liquid fires like gasoline or diesel.
+They do so by sealing the liquid surface to prevent the vapors from spreading.
 Alternatively, they can be used to extinguish solid-based fires such as those caused by wood or paper as well.

 How Effective Is Fire Extinguisher Foam?